Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Identify(identifyObj, amplitude.EventOptions{UserID: "user-id"})
 ```

-#### Identify.Append
+#### `Identify.Append`

 This method appends a value or values to a user property array.
-If the user property does not have a value set yet, it will be initialized to an empty list before the new values are appended.
+If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are appended.

 ```Go
 identifyObj := amplitude.Identify{}